avaxman/libhedra/README.md

 hedra_read_OFF(filename, V, D, F);
 ```

 libhedra builds upon libigl viewer for visualization and interaction. libigl viewer currently only supports triangle meshes, and therefore we visualize our meshes by triangulating the faces using `hedra::triangulate_mesh`.
-Visualization can be worked out through the following code snippet from example "basic":
+Visualization can be worked out through the following code snippet from `examples\visualization`:

 ```cpp
 hedra::hedra_read_OFF(DATA_PATH "/rhombitruncated_cubeoctahedron.off", V, D, F);